 During the summer months and throughout the year, optional outdoor field trips and/or educational activities are generally organised.
 These include visits to local attractions such as local beaches, parks or gardens, or maybe further afield such as Skomer, Bird of Prey Centres, Waterfalls, or red kite feeding centres.

 Throughout the year we also pit our photographic skills against other local clubs in Wales and beyond in what are usually referred to as battles.
 These are photographic competitions in which a judge compares our images to those of other clubs and awards points accordingly.

 The Finale to the standard club year is the Annual Competition and Awards Ceremony.
 Here we organise an evening meal at a local restaurant at which we bring closure to the standard club year with a competition of photographs of a variety of genres.
 These are judged by a guest Judge and cups/shield or plaques awarded for the best entries in each category.

 There is also an award for the member who has scored the most points throughout the year at the monthly club competitions.

 Historically Barry Camera Club has organised and hosted a Competition of its own ‘The Barrian Cup’.
 This is a high profile and well-established competition which usually takes place in June and is open to all camera clubs around Wales and Beyond.
 It is attended by over 100 guests at the Millennium Centre here in Barry.

-Please revisit our web site on a regular basis so that we can keep you informed of future events.
+Please visit our EVENTS page on our web site on a regular basis so that we can keep you informed of future events.

 Best wishes and stay safe and well, from all at Barry Camera Club